Berenberg Bank Reiterates €30.00 Price Target for TAG Immobilien (ETR:TEG)

-TAG Immobilien (ETR:TEG) received a €30.00 ($34.09) target price from equities researchers at Berenberg Bank in a research note issued on Tuesday, Borsen Zeitung reports.
-Berenberg Bank’s price target suggests a potential upside of 21.02% from the stock’s current price.
+TAG Immobilien (ETR:TEG) has been given a €30.00 ($34.09) price target by Berenberg Bank in a research note issued to investors on Wednesday, Borsen Zeitung reports.
+Berenberg Bank’s target price points to a potential upside of 28.70% from the company’s previous close.

 TAG Immobilien AG, a real estate company, acquires, develops, and manages residential real estate properties in Germany.
 It also operates commercial real estate properties.
 As of December 31, 2020, the company managed approximately 88,300 residential units.
 The company was formerly known as TAG Tegernsee Immobilien-und Beteiligungs-Aktiengesellschaft and changed its name to TAG Immobilien AG in September 2008.